Healthcare Jobs at MaineHealth with Visa Sponsorship

 Which visa types are commonly used for Healthcare roles at MaineHealth?

-MaineHealth has sponsored workers under H-1B, F-1 OPT, F-1 CPT, TN, and J-1 visas for Healthcare positions.
+MaineHealth has sponsored workers under H-1B, F-1 OPT, F-1 CPT, TN visa, and J-1 visas for Healthcare positions.
 TN visas are available to Canadian and Mexican nationals in qualifying occupations.
 J-1 visas are common for clinical training and exchange programs, with some roles offering a pathway to full-time employment through a Conrad 30 waiver.

 What qualifications does MaineHealth expect for Healthcare roles?